 (3)(a) Where a casual vacancy occurs in the office of the President, a Vice President, the Secretary or Treasurer of The Trust or the Chairman or Deputy Chairman of the Council, the councillors shall, in accordance with the rules, elect from the remaining elected councillors a successor to fill the vacant office and the successor shall hold office for the remainder of the term of office of the person in whose place he is elected.

-(b) In this subsection “elected councillor” includes a person elected, under section 11(3), to the vacant office of an elected councillor.
+(b) In this subsection elected councillor includes a person elected, under section 11(3), to the vacant office of an elected councillor.

 (4) The Chairman of the Council shall preside at all meetings at which he is present.